simharuk2021/myFlix-Angular-client/README.md

 `ng generate component user-registration-form` - creates user registration form `ng generate component user-login-form` - creates user login form

+## User Stories

+As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.

+As a user, I want to be able to create a profile so I can save data about my favorite movies.

 ## Further help